ogzozdemir/ogzozdemir/README.md

 <p align="justify">In order to learn C# and Unity, I took a 250-hour in-person Unity game development course and I have been trying to improve myself for almost one year.</p>

 <p align="justify">⚡ Keep in mind that some of these public repositories are old.
-My coding skills have improved!
+My coding skills have improved, I promise!
 Feel free to ask me for access to my private repositories for code review.</p>